MaksymDel/rnns-vs-cnns/README.md

 # CNNs vs RNNs for Sentence Classification
 This project takes as background [CNNs for sentence classification](https://arxiv.org/pdf/1408.5882.pdf) paper and does following:
 1) Reimplements models from the paper
-2) Adds a new dataset to verify how conclusion stated in the paper generalize to a new domain
+2) Adds a new dataset to verify to what extend conclusion stated in the paper generalize to a new domain
 3) Implements several recurrent architectures and evaluates them on both new and paper's data

-## Models (WIP)
+## Models
 General idea is the same:
 1) Encode a source sentence in some way (RNN / CNN) to get single a vector sentence representation
-2) Project this representation onto desired classes The table below shows experiments results.
+2) Project this representation onto desired classes
+3) The table below shows experiments results.
 See following section for models descriptions.

 ## Results
 | Model/Dataset | KSAI | SST1 | SST2 |